 The reciprocity agreement, arranged by NASDTEC, is a collection of over 50 individual agreements by states and Canadian provinces.
 Each individual "agreement" is a statement by that state or jurisdiction outlining which other states' educator certificates will be accepted by that state.
 It is not necessarily "full" reciprocity.
 The educator may have to complete additional requirements, such as coursework, assessments, or classroom experience, before receiving a full professional certificate in the new state.

 The list of specific states and Canadian provinces that participate in the agreement is available at: http://www.nasdtec.net/?page=Interstate

 Under “ NASDTEC Interstate Agreement Documents” click on “Signatories to NASDTEC Interstate Agreement”

-The recommendation is added to the transcript after your degree has been conferred.
+The recommendation is added to the transcript after your degree has been conferred, and all licensure requirements are met.
 Undergraduate degrees are conferred in September, January and May.

 You can view your UVM unofficial transcript through the myUVM system.
 The recommendation will appear on the last page near the bottom.